 - a.
-The Division may terminate this Agreement for cause after thirty days written notice.
-Cause can include misuse of funds, fraud, lack of compliance with applicable rules, laws and regulations, failure to perform on time, and refusal by the Sub-Recipient to permit public access to any document, paper, letter, or other material subject to disclosure under Chapter 119, Florida Statutes, as amended. - b.
-The Division may terminate this Agreement for convenience or when it determines, in its sole discretion, that continuing the Agreement would not produce beneficial results in line with the further expenditure of funds, by providing the Sub-Recipient with thirty calendar days prior written notice. - c.
+The Division may terminate this Agreement for cause after thirty days (30) written notice.
+Cause can include misuse of funds, fraud, lack of compliance with applicable rules, laws and regulations, failure to perform on time, and refusal by the Sub-Recipient to permit public access to any document, paper, letter, or other material subject to disclosure under chapter 119, Florida Statutes, as amended. - b.
+The Division may terminate this Agreement for cause after rejecting an appeal submitted due to noncompliance, nonactivity, and/or a lack of expenditures for four (4) consecutive quarterly reporting periods. - c.
+The Division may terminate this Agreement for convenience or when it determines, in its sole discretion, that continuing the Agreement would not produce beneficial results in line with the further expenditure of funds, by providing the Sub-Recipient with thirty (30) calendar days prior written notice. - d.
 The parties may agree to terminate this Agreement for their mutual convenience through a written amendment of this Agreement.
-The amendment will state the effective date of the termination and the procedures for proper closeout of the Agreement. - d.
-In the event that this Agreement is terminated, the Sub-Recipient will not incur new obligations for the terminated portion of the Agreement after the Sub-Recipient has received the notification of termination.
-The Sub-Recipient will cancel as many outstanding obligations as possible.
-Costs incurred after receipt of the termination notice will be disallowed.
+The amendment shall state the effective date of the termination and the procedures for proper closeout of the Agreement. - e.
+In the event that this Agreement is terminated, the Sub-Recipient shall not incur new obligations for the terminated portion of the Agreement after the Sub-Recipient has received the notification of termination.
+The Sub-Recipient shall cancel as many outstanding obligations as possible.
+Costs incurred after receipt of the termination notice shall be disallowed.
 The Sub-Recipient shall not be relieved of liability to the Division because of any breach of Agreement by the Sub-Recipient.
 The Division may, to the extent authorized by law, withhold payments to the Sub-Recipient for the purpose of set-off until the exact amount of damages due the Division from the Sub-Recipient is determined.